Quaker State Nationals (Mahoning Valley Region SCCA National)

 - March 76B (Bobby Brown): New to Bobby Brown (Hicksville, NY) to replace a Chevron B34 and raced in Pro events and in SCCA NEDiv FB in 1976, winning the 1976 Run-Offs.
 Brown won an early-season SCCA National at Charlotte in April 1977 before moving into Can-Am with a March 77S.
 The 76B was advertised in Road Racers Magazine in November 1977, so Brown must have kept it through the 1977 season.
 The car is then unknown for the next three seasons, returning to view when it was sold by fabricator Marc Bahner (Santa Ana, CA) to Chris Bender (Reno, NV) at the end of 1980.
 This is presumably the car Bender used to finish third in Northern Pacific Division Formula Atlantic in 1981.
 Bender later sold it to Ric Shaw (Santa Rosa, CA) who ran it as a CSR in NPDiv from 1982 to 1985, and then as a Formula Atlantic.
 Subsequent history unknown, until sold by Mark Rincon (Redding, CA) to Ken Stone (Redding, CA) some time before 2010, then sold to Jack Woodruff (Vail, Colorado) in 2013.
 It was restored from CSR to Formula Atlantic spec by Bahner but Woodruff wrecked the caer at Laguna Seca when the front suspenson collapsed.
 It returned to Bahner again for a new chassis, and was racing again by 2020.

 - Brabham BT38 [15?]
 (Chuck Dietrich): New for Motul Rondel Racing at Hockenheim in mid-April 1972, and raced all season by Bob Wolleck.
 Raced once by Carlos Reutemann at Enna.
 Sold to Bill O'Connor (Highland Park, IL) for Formula B for 1973.
 To Chuck Dietrich (Sandusky, OH) for 1974, then fitted with a Cosworth BDA for 1975, 1976 and 1977.
-Subsequent history unknown.
+He continued to race it in 1978, but at the age of 53 was appearing less often.
+This was presumably the Brabham he drove in 1979, but by 1980 he had replaced it with a Lola T460.
+The subsequent history of the Brabham is unknown.

 - Chevron B25 [25-73-15] (Paul Henry): Sold to Geoffrey Freeman (Yellow Springs, OH) of Freeman Racing Enterprises for SCCA Formula B. Ostensibly for Bobby Brown to use in late season Atlantic races.
-Brown is entered in a blue B25 at Watkins Glen but does not appear.
-He may have used the car at Trois Rivieres but is not on the entry list at Elkhart Lake.
+Brown was entered in a blue B25 at Watkins Glen but did not appear.
+He may have used the car at Trois Rivieres but was not on the entry list at Elkhart Lake.
 Brown does not remember driving a B25.
-Then sold by Freeman to Paul Henry (Clyde, OH) and converted to FC spec with a BDJ engine.
+Then sold by Freeman to Paul Henry (Clyde, OH) at some point during 1974 and converted to FC spec with a BDJ engine.
 Run for many years in SCCA class FC in Central Division and Henry qualified for the SCCA Runoffs in 1974 and 1975 in this car, before changing to a newer Chevron B34.
 Retained by the Henry family until sold to David Gathercole in 2008 and restored for UK historic racing.
 Raced by Gathercole and Steve Allen in HSCC racing in 2012 and 2014.
 Sold to Jamie Brashaw in 2014, and raced in HSCC events in 2015.

 - March 76B (John Mortensen): John Mortensen (New York, NY/Weston, CT) raced a March 76B in SCCA events in 1976 and the livery - Midnight blue with red stripe on each side - exactly matches that given in March records for 76B-7.